-A single deduction of \$400 is taken for any elderly or disabled family.
-An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities

-Medical Expense Deduction

-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
-The medical expense deduction is permitted only for families in which the head, spouse, or co-head is at least 62 or is a person with disabilities.
+- A. Dependent Deduction.
+A deduction of \$480 is taken for each dependent.
+Dependent is defined as any family member other than the head, spouse, or co-head who is under the age of eighteen (18) or who is eighteen (18) or older and is a person with disabilities or an FTS.
+Foster children, foster adults, and live-in aides are never considered dependents. - B. Elderly or Disabled Family Deduction.
+A single deduction of \$400 is taken for any elderly or disabled family. - C. Medical Expense Deduction.
+Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent (3%) of annual income.
+The medical expense deduction is permitted only for families in which the head, spouse, or co-head is at least sixty-two (62) or is a person with disabilities.
 If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted.
-HUD regulations define medical expenses at 24 CFR 5.603(b) to mean "medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."
-The most current IRS Publication 502, Medical and Dental Expenses, will be used to determine the costs that qualify as medical expenses.
+HUD regulations define medical expenses at 24 C.F.R. §5.603(b) to mean "medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."
+The most current IRS Publication 502, Medical and Dental Expenses, will be used to determine the costs that qualify as medical expenses. - D. Disability Expense Deduction.
+Reasonable expenses for attendant care and auxiliary apparatus for a disabled family member may be deducted if they: - 1.
+Are necessary to enable a family member eighteen (18) years or older to work; - 2.
+Are not paid to a family member or reimbursed by an outside source; - 3.
+In combination with any medical expenses, exceed three percent (3%) of annual income; and - 4.
+Do not exceed the earned income received by the family member who is enabled to work.